iCodeWalker/three-js-post-processing/readme.md

     We will deform the uv coordinates to create a displacement effect.

     Create a new Shader named 'DisplacementShader', then a new pass named 'displacementPass' from the ShaderPass and add it to 'effectComposer'.

+17. Futuristic displacement pass :

+    Instead of sinus displacement we can use a texture.
+    Add a uNormalMap uniform.